This article applies to Team and Legacy editions.

 From the Centercode side, the first step in any API integration is to ensure that you have an API Key available within your Centercode Community.
 While this integration doesn’t use an API key, your integration features won’t be visible unless one is available.

-If necessary, create a Community API Key by following steps outlined here.
+If necessary, create a Community API Key by following the steps outlined here.

 All Report creation is done on a single page and shows your data in real-time.
 You’ll create a custom dataset to be placed in your third-party system.